vivli-hub/automatic_method/README.md

 **`before_filter_week.csv`**:

 It is exactly the same as before_filter_daily.csv, with the only difference being that it focuses on confirming the annual cycle (52-week cycle).
-In addition, there is a new column called `latitude_region`.
+In addition, there is a column called `latitude_region`.

 **`after_filter_daily.csv`**:

 It is exactly the same as before_filter_daily.csv.
-But the levels of filter and domain are different.
 There are two kinds of filters: high-pass and stop-band, and also two domains: time and frequency.

 **`after_filter_daily.csv`**:

 It is exactly the same as before_filter_week.csv.

 ### generate_plot
-Represent the results of the above experiments.
-Use ggplot to aggregate and summarize the daily data and weekly data by WHO Region group; summarize the weekly data by Latitude group.
+Represent the results of the experiments.
+Use ggplot to aggregate and summarize the daily data and weekly data by WHO region; summarize the weekly data by Latitude group.

 | **Type**   | **Files**                                                                                             |
 |------------|-------------------------------------------------------------------------------------------------------|